shiavm006/shiavm006/README.md

 ### Current Status
 - Actively contributing to **global open-source projects**
-- Collaborating with developers worldwide
+- Collaborating with developers worldwide to Work on Open Soucre projects
 - Engaging in meaningful discussions, issue triaging, and PR reviews
 - Learning and implementing **Model Context Protocol (MCP)**
 - Building MCP servers to connect AI agents with APIs and tools